-Pursuant to the terms of the IMFT wafer supply agreement, Intel received supply from MTU from November 2019 through March 6, 2020, at a volume equal to approximately 50% of their volume from IMFT in the six-month period prior to closing.
-On March 9, 2020, we agreed with Intel to terminate such agreement and entered into a new 3D XPoint wafer supply agreement.
+Pursuant to the terms of the IMFT wafer supply agreement, Intel will receive supply from MTU from November 2019 through April 2020 at a volume equal to approximately 50% of their volume from IMFT in the six-month period prior to closing.
 IMFT sales to Intel in the first quarter of 2020 through the date of our acquisition of Intel's noncontrolling interest in IMFT were \$158 million.
-IMFT sales to Intel in the second quarter and first six months of 2019 were \$172 million and \$347 million, respectively.
+IMFT sales to Intel in the first quarter of 2019 were \$175 million.